Immigrated urn models - asymptotic properties and applications: Conclusions

 \section{Conclusions}

-In this paper, we have generated a general class of urn models that incorporates immigration.
-As illustrated in the examples, the IMU class comprises of many useful urn models.
-For explicatory purposes, we focus our discussion of these applications to the clinical environment, but these urn models can be applied to other areas for which the setting is deemed appropriate.

-Important asymptotic properties are derived in this paper for the IMU class.
-With the asymptotic normality formula, the models can be evaluated in terms of the distributions of treatment allocation proportions.
-Under very mild conditions, the IMU models always yield relatively small asymptotic variances.
+In this paper, we have proposed a general class of urn models that incorporates immigration.
+The IMU framework unifies many existing classes of urn models and provides crucial linkages among these models to enable us to have a more comprehensive understanding of different urn processes and their important properties.
+Further, this framework facilitates the generation of new urn models with desirable properties.
+Asymptotic properties of the IMU models, with widely satisfied conditions, are given in Section 2.
+These important results serve to connect existing asymptotic results about urn models.
+More importantly, the asymptotic normality formula in this article can be employed to evaluate and compare different urn models in terms of the distributions of treatment allocation proportions.
+Under very mild conditions, the suggested IMU models always yield relatively smaller asymptotic variances.
 In many cases, the asymptotic variance attains the lower bound.
-Thus, the IMU model usually has smaller variability than the corresponding urn model.
+Thus, the IMU models have smaller variabilities than the corresponding generalized P\'olya urn models.

-When the IMU models are applied in clinical trials, the responses may not be available immediately and the population could be heterogenous.
-There is no logistical difficulty incorporating delayed responses into the IMU models.
+In clinical trials, responses may not be available immediately after the patients have been treated.
+However, there are no logistical difficulties in incorporating delayed responses into the IMU framework.
 One can update the urn when responses become available.
-A moderate delay in response (see Hu and Zhang, 2004) will not affect the asymptotic properties of the IMU.
-One can modify the proof in the Appendix to incorporate delayed responses.
-It can also be shown that the IMU model can accommodate heterogeneity under the conditions that are discussed in Bai and Hu (2005).
+A moderate delay in response (see Hu and Zhang, 2004b) will not affect the asymptotic properties of the IMU.
+In fact, it is straightforward to modify the proof in the appendix to incorporate delayed responses.

-In this article, we have focused on the asymptotic properties of the IMU itself.
-It is important to assess the validity of the statistical inferences after using the IMU models.
-By applying the results of Hu, Rosenberger, and Zhang (2006), Theorem 3.1 and Corollary 3.1 ensure that the estimators have the same asymptotic properties as they would if a fixed design were used for the same allocation proportion.
-This provides a solid foundation for both the IMU model and its related statistical inferences.
-The applications of IMU models have been discussed mainly in the clinical context, but the IMU could play an important role in other areas because of its desirable properties.
-Clearly, the application of the IMU in other areas requires further research effort.